gicLAB/SECDA-TFLite/README.md

 * Load VSCode `SECDA-TFLite.code-workspace` using "open workspace from file" option in the VSCode File menu.
 Note: within the container this workspace will be located at `/working_dir/SECDA-TFLite.code-workspace`.

 * Once the VSCode workspace is loaded, you are able to run to the launch configurations through the [Run and Debug](https://code.visualstudio.com/docs/editor/debugging) tab to run the end to end simulation.
 * These configurations are stored within '/tensorflow/.vscode/launch.json' (to launch) and /tensorflow/.vscode/task.json (to compile), you can edit these to change the parameters to compile and launch the the end to end simulation.
+Look at the [VSCode](./docs/vscode.md) for more information on how to use the VSCode task and launch configurations.

 * There are some configurations already prepared to run the VM,SA and FC-GEMM accelerator with the simulation delegates